HAPPY TAILS REPORT 2020

 To date, P.A.W.S. has rescued over 800 dogs and cats.We have sponsored over 1500 free spay/neuter surgeries to the public at large by hosting mobile clinics through SNIPSA.
 We have provided over 400 spay/neuter surgeries, eye enucleations, and amputations for community-owned pets in need.

-Over 300 students have participated in and been educated about animal cruelty and its prevention during our P.A.W.S. camps.Every year we try to add new components to our curriculum.
+Over 300 students have participated in and been educated about animal cruelty and its prevention during our P.A.W.S. camps which were postponed when COVID hit.Every year we try to add new components to our curriculum.
 For example, in 2017, P.A.W.S. camp offered students the opportunity to work with certified CCPDT dog trainers to learn the tricks of the trade.
-P.A.W.S.
-Camp has been on hold due to COVID concerns.